Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 Photos and text below the video specifically discuss growing Outredgeous lettuce.

-My View From The Woods is my YouTube channel if you'd like to subscribe.
+My View From The Woods is my YouTube channel if you want to subscribe.

 As I mentioned, the same planting process is followed with Outredgeous lettuce.
 Let's take a look at the growth stages of Outredgeous lettuce.